kambojankit/kambojankit.github.io/_tut-java/01-overview.md

 + __Simple__ : Java as a programming language has simple and cleaner syntax, then its previous counterparts like C++.
 Its easy to understand and work with.
 + __Object Oriented__ : Java belongs to  Object Oriented Programming Paradigm.
 We will study OOPs as we call it, at length in topics to come, but simply put, with OOPs we focus on Data and Interfaces on that Data.
-+ __Network Savvy__ : Java has built in library to allow Network Programming, and accessing network is as easy as communicating to the local file system.
++ __Network Savvy__ : Java has built in library to allow Network Programming, and accessing network, is as easy as communicating to the local file system.
 + __Robust__ : Java focuses, not only on early error detection but also on Runtime error detection.
 This allows for capability in the program to behave well in error situations.
 + __Secure__ : Java has a very high use in Networked/Distributed environments, and Java complements it equally with security built right into the platform.
 Java has had very few security bugs.
 Java enables creating virus free and tamper-free systems.
 + __Architecture Neutral__ : The Java compiled code, called byte-code executes on a Virtual Machine (VM). byte-code is independent of the underlying machine architecture.
 Hence it can easily be converted by VM to machine language on any machine architecture on the fly.